 Everyone wants their mobile tech charged and fast.
 To do this its important to know your charging options because all chargers are not created equally.
 The speed all depends on the adapter or commonly referred to as the plug.
 This is the part that you plug into the wall and most of the time has a USB port of some sort on one side of it.
-Here I will be writing only about the power adapter sizes that Apple sells on their website.
+Here I will be writing only about the power adapter sizes that Apple sells on its website.
 Some of these options can be expensive and if that is the case you might be able to find a good 3rd party one with other retailers like Amazon.

 But first what is a “W”?
 “W” stands for Watt which is an International System of Units (SI) of measurement for power.
-A watt is equal one joule per second.
+A watt is equal to one joule per second.
 In short more “W”s more power, more power faster charge sometimes.

 Apple’s first two charging adapter sizes are 5W and 12W.
 The 5W can be found shipped in the box of the iPhone and iPod line and the 12W can be found in the box of the iPad series.
-Apple sells both of these adapters using USB-A which uses standard cable that is included in their boxes.
-To activate fast charge on your iPhone you can use the 12W adapter.
+Apple sells both of these adapters using USB-A which uses a standard cable that is included in their boxes.
+To activate a fast charge on your iPhone you can use the 12W adapter.

 More powerful than the 12W and 5W are the 29W, 61W, and 87W adapters.
 All of these power adapters use USB-C connector compared to the USB-A on the 5W and 12W.
 It’s important to note that if you purchase a 61W or 87W you will only get 29W of power out of it when paired with a mobile device.
-This is to protect the battery because too much power could overwhelm the it which can then cause it to degrade quicker and not keep its charge as long.
+This is to protect the battery because too much power could overwhelm it which can then cause it to degrade quicker and not keep its charge as long.
 Also if you buy one of these you will need to be sure to purchase a USB-C to lightning cable.

 From 2016 and onwards MacBooks will be charging using USB-C but before then there were two versions of MagSafe.
 The first version of MagSafe was released in 2006.
 It was included on the MacBook, MacBook Pro, and MacBook Air.
 The next version of MagSafe, MagSafe 2, was released in mid-2012 on the MacBook Air and MacBook Pro.
 The great thing about both versions of MagSafe is that they where magnetic, so when you tug on the cable it would just unplug instead of pulling your whole computer.
 Both versions on MagSafe are not backward or forwards compatible without a MagSafe to MagSafe 2 converter adapter for US$10.
 Another problem with these cables is that they are fixed.
 By fixed I mean that you cannot unplug the MagSafe cable from the adapter.
 This becomes a problem when you want to get a faster charger like an 87W MagSafe 2 or 85W MagSafe because you have to purchase a whole charger instead of just the adapter.